styxlab/gatsby-theme-try-ghost/README.md

 ## Installation

-This repository contains the example code **and** the Gatsby theme.
-If you are here to install the Gatsby theme plugin in your existing project, check out the [theme specific README](/gatsby-theme-try-ghost/README.md) for further details.
+This repository contains the demo code **and** the Gatsby theme.
+If you are here to install the Gatsby theme plugin in your existing project, check out the [theme specific README](https://github.com/styxlab/gatsby-theme-try-ghost/tree/master/packages/gatsby-theme-try-ghost/README.md) for further details.

 In case you want to work with this repository (for local development, pull requests, etc.):